wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 # Overview

-The WebRTC-HTTP Egress Protocol (WHEP) is designed to facilitate a one-time exchange of Session Description Protocol (SDP) offers and answers using HTTP POST requests.
+The WebRTC-HTTP Egress Protocol (WHEP) is designed to facilitate an exchange of Session Description Protocol (SDP) offers and answers using HTTP POST requests.
 This exchange is a fundamental step in establishing an Interactive Connectivity Establishment (ICE) and Datagram Transport Layer Security (DTLS) session between WHEP player and the streaming service endpoint (Media Server).

 Upon successful establishment of the ICE/DTLS session, unidirectional media data transmission commences from the media server to the WHEP player.
 It is important to note that SDP renegotiations are not supported in WHEP, meaning that no modifications to the "m=" sections can be made after the initial SDP offer/answer exchange via HTTP POST is completed and only ICE related information can be updated via HTTP PATCH requests as defined in {{ice-support}}.

+The WHEP player always initiates the streaming session by sending an SDP offer to the WHEP endpoint.
+The WHEP endpoint can then choose to either accept the client's offer by responding with an SDP answer, or reject the client's offer and counter with its own SDP offer.
+If the WHEP endpoint sends a counter-offer, the client must then respond with an SDP answer.
+A WHEP player must support processing both SDP answers (when the WHEP endpoint accepts the client's offer) and SDP offers (when the WHEP endpoint sends a counter-offer) in response to the initial request.

+## Protocol Operation Flow

 The following diagram illustrates the core operation of the WHEP protocol for initiating and terminating a viewing session:

 ~~~~~
  +-------------+    +---------------+ +--------------+ +---------------+
  | WHEP player |    | WHEP endpoint | | Media Server | | WHEP session |
  +--+----------+    +---------+-----+ +------+-------+ +--------|------+